Tel Burga: Middle Bronze Age

+In the Middle Bronze IIB (MB IIB), occupation discontinued.

 Archaeology

 The site had been surveyed a number of times throughout the 20th century.
-In May-June 2004, the Israel Electric Corporation (IEC) requested and funded a salvage excavation at the site by the Israeli Antiquities Authority (IAA) ahead of infrastructure work by IEC.
+In May–June 2004, the Israel Electric Corporation (IEC) requested and funded a salvage excavation at the site by the Israeli Antiquities Authority (IAA) ahead of infrastructure work by IEC.
 The excavation was led by Amir Golan, which opened two areas of the site (Areas A and B) on the mound's southern perimeter.
 Findings of the excavation were subsequently published in Hadashot Arkheologiyot and ‘Atiqot, both published by the IAA.